Naga-Manohar-Y/Weather-Data-Analysis/README.md

 Validate the data in the Redshift tables.

 ### Conclusion
 This project demonstrates a scalable and automated workflow for ingesting and processing weather data using AWS services.
-By leveraging Airflow for orchestration, Glue for ETL, and Redshift for data warehousing, the pipeline ensures efficient data processing and analysis.
+By leveraging Airflow for orchestration, Glue for ETL, and Redshift for data warehousing, and CodeBuild for CI/CD, the pipeline ensures efficient data processing and analysis.